 Take them to the Cliff House Bistro!
 They will love the menu options.
 At least my picky 16-year old did.

 In my opinion, this Bistro is one of the best mountain-top restaurants in Banff.
-Trust me, guiding corporate groups has enabled me to sample menus at a lot of restaurants in Banff.
+Trust me, guiding corporate groups has enabled me to sample menus at many restaurants in Banff.
 This Bistro is one of my top three choices.

 On this particular visit, my husband and son both ordered the Montreal Smoked Bison Sandwich.
 My son inhaled his meal.
 He then had the nerve to ask my husband if he was going to eat all of his meal.

-The Bistro only seats 50 people so call ahead and reserve a table between the hours of 1p.m. -3 p.m. (our waiter passed on that tip).
-We got very lucky that day as we didn’t have a reservation and still managed to get a table with a great view.
+The Bistro only seats 50 people, so call ahead and reserve a table between the hours of 1 p.m. -3 p.m. (our waiter passed on that tip).
+We got fortunate that day as we didn’t have a reservation and still managed to get a table with a great view.